Fourth Session of the Plant Treaty’s Governing Body, Indonesia, 2011

 An important background for this achievement was the Global Consultations on Farmers’ Rights that had been held in the inter-sessional period up to the Fourth Session of the Governing Body, comprising an e-mail-based survey and a global consultation conference with regional components, held in Addis Ababa in 2010.
-Ethiopia presented an input paper (translated into Spanish and French) to the Governing Body about the consultation process that had been organized by the Fridtjof Nansen Institute, Norway, in collaboration with the Institute of Biodiversity Conservation, Ethiopia (now Ethiopian Biodiversity Institute).
-The results were also presented at a side event during the session.
+Ethiopia presented an input paper (PDF, 149KB) (translated into Spanish (PDF, 154KB) and French (PDF, 261KB)) to the Governing Body about the consultation process that had been organized by the Fridtjof Nansen Institute, Norway, in collaboration with the Institute of Biodiversity Conservation, Ethiopia (now Ethiopian Biodiversity Institute).
+The results (PDF, 1MB) were also presented at a side event (PDF, 718KB) during the session.

 Following the presentation of Ethiopia of the outcomes of the Global Consultations on Farmers’ Rights, the Governing Body started the negotiations on the agenda item.
 Based on the first round of negotiations, an informal working group met to discuss elements of a resolution text based on a draft from the Philippines.
 Contracting parties, as well as relevant organizations, were invited to participate in the discussion on an informal basis.
 The group made progress, but due to controversies among the Parties, the text remained bracketed.
 Thus, the plenary decided to establish a formal Contact Group to seek finalization of the text.
 Due to continued controversies among the Parties, the resolution text was presented to the plenary with several brackets, which were finally resolved on the last day of the session.